-7.0% interest with a 90%/10% unisex blend of the 1971 Group Annuity Mortality Table set back 0 years and the purposes by the City was adjusted to remove one-time lump sum payouts and to annualize pay for those members on leave.
+Incidence of Contributions: Contributions are assumed to be received continuously purposes by the City was adjusted to remove one-time lump sum payouts and to annualize pay for those members on leave.
 The amounts of the lump sums included in the prior year payroll and the annualized pay for members on leave were provided by the City.
+Adjustments were made for 3 active members in this valuation.